harshab1/github-demo/git-commands.md

 git commit --ammend --> can change the commit message of the previous commit

-git pull origin main -->[ITS IS EXTREMELY IMPORTANT TO DO A PULL BEFORE PUSH]-- to make sure you are aware of the changes made to the online repo.
+git pull origin main (or) git pull -->[ITS IS EXTREMELY IMPORTANT TO DO A PULL BEFORE PUSH]-- to make sure you are aware of the changes made to the online repo.

+git fetch origin branch-name --> will get all the references of the branch from remote to local repository

 git push origin main --> push commits to the remote repo. and the branch name mentioned